Heel fissures what is it

 - Cracks or fissures in the heel area

-- Pain while walking, especially with deep gaps in feet
+- Pain while walking, especially with deep fissures in the feet

-- Bleeding or redness in severe heel fissures
+- Bleeding or redness with severe heel fissures

-Heel fissures are often caused by a combination of dry skin which is accompanied by calluses and pressure on the heel.
-Factors that may contribute to the development of heel fissures are:
+Heel fissures are often caused by a combination of dry skin associated with callus formation and pressure on the heel.
+Factors that can contribute to the development of heel fissures include:

 - Excessive callus formation: Our skin renews itself and continuously creates new skin cells from the inside.
-If more is created than wears off, it can lead to problems such as fissures.
+If more is created than is worn off, this can lead to problems such as fissures.

-- Dehydration of the skin: This may be due to weather conditions (such as cold, dry winters) or frequent washing of the feet without the use of a moisturizer.
+- Dehydration of the skin: This may be related to weather conditions (such as cold, dry winters) or to frequent washing of the feet without the use of a moisturizing cream.

-- Excess weight: Extra weight can put more pressure on the heels, causing them to crack.
+- Overweight: Extra weight can put more pressure on the heels, causing them to crack.

 - Footwear: Wear well-fitting shoes.
-Avoid open shoes or sandalsbecause this can cause your heels to dry out.
+Avoid open shoes or sandals as this can cause your heels to dry out.

 - Medical conditions: Skin conditions such as psoriasis or eczema, and even diabetes can cause heel fissures.

-- Sweaty feet: Disturbed moisture can damage the skin of the foot, causing cracks
+- Sweaty feet: Due to a disturbed moisture balance, the skin of the foot can be damaged, causing cracks to form

 The good news is that heel fissures can be treated.
 Here are some actions you can take:

-- Moisturize your feet: Use a moisturizer or ointment regularly, especially after showering or bathing.
+- Hydrate your feet: Use a moisturizing cream or ointment regularly, especially after showering or bathing.

 - Wear the right footwear: Closed, well-fitting shoes can help protect your feet.

-- Remove excess calluses promptly.
-Have this done by a pedicurist.
+- Remove excess callus in time.
+Have this done by a podiatrist.

 - Use a pumice stone: This allows you to gently remove the hard skin on your heels.